Updated: Sep 10

 Toward the north end of the promenade, we saw City Hall, which had bullet holes in the walls from the Spanish Civil War, and a lovely fountain.

 We walked to the old town area, and saw many churches, including San Sebastián (you can see him being pierced with arrows at the top).

 Old Town had narrow cobblestone streets lined with shops and restaurants.
 Pintxos are the basque version of tapas, and they are advertised everywhere.
 We headed for the Plaza de la Constitucion (constitution plaza) where we were grateful for tourist restaurants that open early (by Spanish standards).

 We sampled some pintxos: croquetas de jamon (ham croquettes), albondigas (meatballs), and of course tortilla de patatas (potato omelet).
 We had some others, but those are the only ones that survived long enough for pictures.

 The plaza was the center of city life for a long time.
 It was also used for bullfights, which is why the windows have numbers above them.

 After lunch we returned to the beach for some ice cream.
-Elisabeth learned some new Spanish words for “cup“ and “cone”, and promptly forgot them again (google translate is unhelpful).
+Elisabeth learned some new Spanish (or maybe Basque) words for “cup“ and “cone”, and promptly forgot them again (google translate is unhelpful).
 We all learned the Basque word for street which is “kalea”.